CatherineMarkowska/CatherineMarkowska/ReadMe.md

 Relevant coursework: Data Structures, Software Design, Computer Hardware

-(If you already have a separate “About Me” README file on the landing page) Include a list of important or impressive projects, or the projects you are currently working on.
-Then add links to the repos, as well, so visitors can easily click.
-(If you don’t want to write an “About Me” summary) Create a special “Table of Contents” README file instead.
-Including each project’s title, basic description, tools used, and again, add links to the repos.

                                         ┌─ Projects ─┐
                                         └────────────┘
 Phishing data sorter-- model written in Python that utilizes information in a CSV file in order to